You are going to find a lot of digital product reviews, MLM company reviews, some tips on how to make money online, and

 (Just have a look at the Beurax, Adasa Group, or FreeBay).

 QubitTech seems to be pretty the same.

 It promises that it provides its investors with a way to invest cryptocurrency assets to generate consistent income.
 Apparently, they are introducing quantum technologies that are supposed to change the rules of trading.

 That should allow you to get a 25% ROI every month.
 The minimum amount to invest is $100.

-It is pretty good returns, but does it live up to the promises?
+It is a pretty good return, but does it live up to the promises?

 When something seems too good to be true, my recommendation is to take all the promises with a grain of salt, in other words, be skeptical.

 Let’s find out a bit more.

 It is still quite a new company and here below is a video from their official launch (in October 2020 is as of this update (summer 2023) not available anymore.

 On top of that their original website does not work anymore.

 It is strange since it was registered only recently.